kaust-vislab/2019-11-03-kaust-vislab/index.md

 helper: ["TBD"]
 email: ["david.pugh@kaust.edu.sa"]
 collaborative_notes: https://pad.carpentries.org/2019-09-01-introduction-to-python-for-data-science
-eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}